packetfairy/simon/README.md

 # simon

-Working on an implementation of the game Simon that will eventually be played via an arduino.
+Working on an implementation of the game Simon that will eventually be played via some raspberryPi/arduino combination.